 The Department of English and Foreign Languages offers free supplemental tutoring

-Augusta University students need to be registered in the foreign language class they
+Augusta University students need to be registered in at least one course offered by

 Spanish tutoring sessions are on a drop-in basis on Tuesdays and Thursdays.
 There

 is also by-appointment tutoring available on Mondays and Wednesdays.
 Students sign

 up at the Department of English and Foreign Languages main office, Allgood Hall E227

 (see Rules for Tutoring Sessions by Scheduled Appointment).